Jami Floyd: Law

-Television
+Media career

 Floyd's first television broadcasting job was as a reporter and legal analyst for KPIX Radio and TV in San Francisco.
-She spent much of her time in Los Angeles covering the murder trial of O. J. Simpson and the nationwide response to his acquittal.
+She spent time in Los Angeles covering the murder trial of O. J. Simpson and the nationwide response to his acquittal.
 In 1995, she briefly joined CBS News as a legal analyst before moving to New York City to help launch the cable outlet Court TV as an anchor and correspondent.

 In 1997, she joined ABC News, where she worked as a news correspondent for World News Tonight with Peter Jennings.
 She has also reported for Good Morning America and Nightline and has both co-anchored Early Morning News Now with Anderson Cooper and led the Consumer Unit for 20/20.
-Beginning in 2000, she led the Law and Justice Unit with Terry Moran and John Miller.
+Beginning in 1999, she led the Law and Justice Unit with Terry Moran and John Miller.